 a piece of flexible black foam

-Who says tween girls are the only ones who like onesies?
 We all love onesies!
-They’re soft, warm, comfortable, and make sure great costumes.
-Check out this dino costume for boys or girls – we love the vibrant green and scales.
-We’re not going extinct in this get-up.
+They’re soft, warm, comfortable, and make for super-easy costumes.
+Check out this leopard print costume – we love the pattern and the coziness of it all.
+We’re not blending in with this get-up.

 DIY Lumberjack Halloween Costume